2022-03-20

 4. Relationships

 My protagonist traveling back and forth across Skyrim and some adjacent regions, it made sense that she would develope a number of friendships and even intimate relationships, and so would her helpers who were traveling with her.
 Sex is actually made possible physically in the game, thanks to mods, but social interactions are outside of the game, as well as, evidently, beyond the mod authors.
 The game doesn't support anything beyond extremely basic dialogue, and in spite of thorough searching, I wasn't able to find any proper social interactions mods before I started this game.
+(Mantella appeared long after this thing was completed.)

 The physical facts as to when the protagonist would meet one or another person she liked were determined by the quasi-randomness of the game events.
 Whether or not she would have sex with them was entirely my decision.
 I made up all the conversational and emotional stuff to develop their relationships as plausibly as possible.